© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gaer Roman Site is a scheduled monument protected by Cadw under reference MG009.
 View the official record →

-Gaer Roman Site is a Roman auxiliary fort located near Brecon in Powys, Wales, dating to the late first century AD.
+Gaer Roman Site is a Roman auxiliary fort located in Powys, Wales, dating to the first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG009.

 Gaer Roman Site dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gaer Roman Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG009.